-- Analyze content presented in diverse media and formats, including visually and quantitatively, as well as in words - Answer questions about texts that include visual representations - Identify and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence - Identify the relationship among ideas presented in a reading selection - Determine whether evidence strengthens, weakens, or is relevant to the arguments in a reading selection - Determine the logical assumptions upon which an argument or conclusion is based - Draw conclusions from material presented in a reading selection - Analyze how two or more texts address similar themes or topics in order to build knowledge and/or compare the approaches the authors take - Recognize or predict ideas or situations that are extensions of or similar to what has been presented in a reading selection - Apply ideas presented in a reading selection to other situations
+- A. Diverse media and formats - Identify accurate interpretations of texts that include visual representations - B. Evaluation of arguments - Identify the relationship among ideas presented in a reading selection - Determine whether evidence strengthens, weakens, or is relevant to the arguments in a reading selection - Determine the assumptions on which an argument or conclusion is based - Draw conclusions from material presented in a reading selection - C. Analysis and comparison of texts - Recognize or predict ideas or situations that are similar to what has been presented in a reading selection - Apply ideas presented in a reading selection to other situations - Recognize points of agreement and disagreement between two texts